andrescosta/jobico-fn/README.md

 ## Introduction

-Welcome to Jobico – An Experimental, Multi-Tenancy Job Execution Platform!
+Welcome to Jobico – An Experimental, Multi-Tenancy asynchronous computing Platform!

-Jobico is a project in the realm of experimental development with no commercial objectives.
-Specifically crafted for exploring job execution using WebAssembly (WASM) in a multi-tenancy environment, Jobico emphasizes flexibility and customization.
+Jobico is a project in the realm of experimental development.
+Specifically crafted for exploring asynchronous computing  using WebAssembly (WASM) in a multi-tenancy environment, Jobico emphasizes flexibility and customization.
 It empowers tenants to define events, validate incoming data using JSON Schema, and execute custom programs written in any WASM-compatible language.

 ## Key Characteristics

-- **Exploratory Nature**: Jobico is an exploratory project, offering a platform to delve into innovative approaches to job execution technologies.
+- **Exploratory Nature**: Jobico is an exploratory project, offering a platform to delve into innovative approaches to asynchronous computing technologies.
-- **Non-Commercial Objective**: Our primary goal is not commercial gain but rather fostering exploration and creativity in the realm of job execution and event processing.
 - **Multi-Tenancy Focus**: Jobico is architected to support multi-tenancy, allowing for the simultaneous operation of multiple isolated tenants on the platform.
 - **Event Definition with JSON Schema**: Tenants can define events by providing JSON Schema, enabling structured and dynamic event handling.
 Incoming requests are validated against the defined schema.
 - **WASM-Compatible Language Support**: Tenants have the freedom to create custom programs in any WASM-compatible language, promoting flexibility and diversity in job execution.